Case Studies

 * Challenges

-The client was introducing a new RTD product to its lineup, which had six long-term variants under the primary brand: two flavor options, three different sweetener options.
-But the client also had a history of short-term product launches with more experimental formulations and brand identities, often being in production for less than two years.
+The client was introducing a new RTD product with six long-term variants under the primary brand—two flavor options and three sweetener options.
+They also had a pattern of launching short-term experimental products with distinct branding that often remained on the market for less than two years.

 * Solutions